brucedkyle/architectures/docs/supplychain/disasterreadiness.md

 - **Reconfigure supply chain** Some critical but vulnerable suppliers will go out of business.
 - **Reposition inventory** in anticipation of certain regions or facilities facing disaster.
 - **Route deliveries around impacted areas**.
+- **Continuous operation when store are disconnected from corporate data center**.

 ### Responses